-Relying on the Work of Others
+Using the Work of Others

-- R220.7 A professional accountant who intends to rely on the work of other individuals, either internal or external to the employing organisation, or organisations shall exercise professional judgement to determine what steps to take, if any, in order to fulfill the responsibilities set out in paragraph R220.4. - 220.7 A1 Factors to consider in determining whether reliance on others is reasonable include: - The reputation and expertise of, and resources available to, the other individual or organisation. - Whether the other individual is subject to applicable professional and ethics standards.
+- R220.7 A professional accountant who intends to use the work of others, whether internal or external to the employing organisation, or other organisations, shall exercise professional judgement to determine the appropriate steps to take, if any, in order to fulfill the responsibilities set out in paragraph R220.4. - 220.7 A1 Factors to consider when a professional accountant intends to use the work of others include: - The reputation and expertise of, and resources available to, the other individual or organisation. - Whether the other individual is subject to applicable professional and ethics standards.